omuili/terraguard/README.md

 # TerraGuard

-TerraGuard is an interactive web application designed to predict and prevent sinkhole hazards using advanced machine learning and geospatial data analysis.
-TerraGuard leverages the power of AI to provide real-time risk assessments and early warnings, enhancing community safety and proactive risk management.
+TerraGuard is an interactive web application designed to predict sinkhole hazards using advanced machine learning and geospatial data analysis.
+TerraGuard leverages the power of AI to provide risk assessments and early warnings, enhancing community safety and proactive risk management.
 It was developed for the **Microsoft Azure Innovation Challenge Hackathon**, where it placed **2nd among 113 developers across the Americas and Canada**.

 ![Anchor Testing Model - Overview Image Placeholder](./images/cover_image.jpeg)